andrewsunglaekim/advanced_git_workshop/readme.md

 If it goes smoothly, we won't even have to do anything.
 All our changes will be intact on the new base and we can continue to work.
 If it doesn't go smoothly ...

 #### Merge conflicts (5/165)
-Just like with merges, git doesn't know what to do if the two branches edit the same file.
+Just like with merges, git's rebase doesn't know what to do if the two branches edit the same file.
 It will create a merge conflict in a rebase as well.

 We'll fix the conflict like we normally would in a merge.